These groups or organisations either offer meditation or other spiritual practices, or are doing actions with spirituality.

 "A moving tale of facing death and difficulty with honesty and sprit.
 This is a book that is an inspiration for all those who wish to embrace life, while opening to the truth of our fragility and inner strength." - Nathan

 A Sanskrit text from the Mahabharata epic, which advocates selfless action over goal oriented action as the ideal path to realize Truth.

 "Its nice to have Krishna's appeal to duty with me when I work everyday and want to escape.
 Instead of escaping, I relax into it and and let God come closer to God." - Jens Lingsberg

 "The life of Gandhi, probably the most famous attempt to live a life of non-violence.
-He set a high bench-mark on what it means to contemplate, realise and change the way you live." - Nathan
+He set a high bench-mark on what it means to contemplate, realise and live the fullness of human potential." - Nathan

 This book is about one mans' dedication and NGO work in Pakistan and Afghanistan building schools in remote areas with a focus on providing education for girls.

 "This is a totally inspiring book and deeply moving." - Lizzie Jacobs

 Please bear in mind this book has been questioned for it's accurate documentation of fact, and for a low percentage of money raised by the NGO getting to the schools.